Rising Rates Pushing Up Your ARM Premiums? Sell Fast to Avoid a Hefty Mortgage

 A number of complicated market factors are hoisting mortgage rates out of their historic lows, including:

-- Forecast.
 With the changing administration and the new policies that come with it, many economic forecasters have called for growth.
 With this assumption, investors move their funds to stocks, where the market should grow, and away from bonds.
 Like foreign investors pulling out, less demand for bonds equals higher mortgage rates.

-- The Fed.
 On the other side of things, some forecasters anticipate the new administration’s policies will cause inflation.
 The Fed—the governing body in charge of a key influential rate—will likely combat inflation by raising this rate.
 Inflation decreases the dollar’s value.
 Raising interest rates makes money more expensive.

 From any perspective, it looks like rates are rising, directly affecting the cost of a mortgage.
 And this isn’t the only issue afoot for San Diego homeowners.